aws/aws-lc/BUILDING.md

-When enabled, `SSL_CTX_new` reads `/etc/crypto-policies/back-ends/opensslcnf.config` after applying AWS-LC's built-in defaults and applies the `CipherString`, `Ciphersuites`, and `TLS`/`DTLS` `MinProtocol`/`MaxProtocol` directives.
+When enabled, `SSL_CTX_new` reads `/etc/crypto-policies/back-ends/opensslcnf.config` after applying AWS-LC's built-in defaults and applies the `CipherString`, `Ciphersuites`, `TLS`/`DTLS` `MinProtocol`/`MaxProtocol`, `Groups`, and `SignatureAlgorithms` directives.
 This is best-effort: a missing or malformed file, or a directive AWS-LC does not support, is ignored, and consumers may still override any setting afterward.
 The `@SECLEVEL=N` prefix in `CipherString` is parsed and dropped because AWS-LC does not implement OpenSSL security levels.

+`Groups` and `SignatureAlgorithms` are narrowed to the algorithms AWS-LC implements before being applied, keeping the operator's preference order.
+A stock policy value names algorithms AWS-LC does not have, such as X448 and the FFDHE groups, and the corresponding setters reject a whole list on the first name they do not recognize; without narrowing, the directive would have no effect at all.
+Because these setters replace AWS-LC's defaults rather than intersect with them, a policy that does not name AWS-LC's post-quantum groups and signature algorithms removes them.

 The file is read once per process, as OpenSSL reads `openssl.cnf`, so a policy change takes effect only in processes started afterward.